Vatari/Jobify/README.md

 EN-version

-Simple website for creating jobs and track stats.
+Simple website for managing jobs and track stats.
 It uses own REST server and MongoDB Atlas as database for the backend.

 Supported functionality: login, register, logout, create, delete, search.
 There is one demo user which you can use to explore the app, but you cannot modify or create content.
 To access demo version just click "Demo" button on register or login page.
 Only the creator can modify it's own content.
 Authorization for users in session uses JWT token.
 Passwords for users are stored hashed in database using Bcrypt.